jastuccio/react-redux-udemy/README.md

 ReactDOM.render(<App />, document.querySelector('.container'));
 ```

-### Comments on above
+### Comments on the above

 - `const` ES6 syntax for declaring variable, not going to change as oppose to `var`
 - `function() {}` can be replaced with `() => {}` **fat arrow** ES6 syntax
-- **JSX** is a subset of JS which allows to write wht looks like HTML inside JS, but it is JS behind the scenes.
+- **JSX** is a subset of JS which allows to write what looks like HTML inside JS, but it is JS behind the scenes
 - **JSX** has to be compiled to native JS
 - `https://babeljs.io/repl/` a web tool to preview **ES6 compiled to native JS**

 ### ReactDOM vs React
-- `import React from 'react` for imports core React library which works with components e.g. rendering, nesting (creating and managing components)
+- `import React from 'react` for imports of core React library which work with components e.g. rendering, nesting (creating and managing components)
-- `import ReactDOM from 'react-dom` for imports DOM React library which include functionality to take componenet and put it into DOM
+- `import ReactDOM from 'react-dom` for imports of DOM React library which include functionality to take componenet and put it into DOM

 ## Class vs Instance of the component
 - When creating component, we create **class component**